MRN-Code/datacube-image-slicer/README.md

 ## Examples
 * See `test/window/index.html` or `test/commonjs/index.html` in your browser, post-repo pull.
+* I enjoy using [httpster](https://www.npmjs.org/package/httpster) to serve up static files quickly, especially just to see quick demo!

 ## Dependencies
 * If using `npm`, `npm install` should install your dependencies.
-* If injecting as a source script directly in your app, 'd3' must be on the window scope.
+* If injecting as a source script directly in your app, [d3](http://d3js.org/) must be on the window scope.
 * Load excanvas for old IE canvas support.

 ## Gotchas